There Must Be More Than This

 The Creator’s Answer Given

 Having seen the scriptural deconstruction of typically-sought reasons for purpose and fulfillment, we now move to the scripture’s answer.
 The reason that we are here on earth, succinctly stated, is this – we exist to glorify God.
 Immediately there is a sense in which that statement is counter-cultural.
 Most people either consciously or subconsciously think that God exists to serve them; but the reality is – human beings exist to glorify Him.
 That means that our lives are not intended to be fundamentally about us.
 We aren’t the end for which we were created; God’s glory is the end for which we were created.
-Now that conclusion is not derived from empiricism and subjectivism but from the norm of God’s Word.
+Now that conclusion is not derived from empiricism and subjectivism but from divinely-revealed truth of God’s Word.
 To see this case made Biblically we will begin in the latter portion of the opening chapter of Genesis, on the sixth day of creation.
 We will not end there, but we will plan to start there in the next Why Am I Here? daily teaching.